whoisjustinngo/tp/docs/DeveloperGuide.md

 * inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`).

-The `ScheduleStorage` component,
-* helps with the importing of the ICS calendar.
-User will select an ICS file to feed into the application, which will then convert it into `Schedule` model in this application.
+In particular, the `ScheduleStorage` component helps with the importing of `.ics` calendar files.
+Users can select a `.ics` file to import into the application, which `IcsScheduleStorage` will convert into corresponding `Schedule` objects to be used in the application.
-* adds schedules from ICS Component into `Schedule` in this application.

 ### Common classes